Coronavirus outbreak may overwhelm health infrastructure

 Unlike Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS) viruses, the Sars-Cov-2 that causes Covid-19, is likely to be around for months, if not years, but the surge in cases can still be reversed, say experts.

-Over the next two weeks, all Indians, irrespective of where they live, must prepare to stay at home as much as possible, while state governments, businesses and educational institutes must prepare for restrictions on study, work, travel and celebrate.
-Restricted travel, closed schools and colleges, staggered work hours or working from home, compulsory telecommunicating, and cancelled public gatherings, including religious festivals, will be the new reality for all everyone.
+Over the next two weeks, all Indians, irrespective of where they live, must prepare to stay at home as much as possible, while states, businesses and educational institutes must prepare for restrictions on study, work, travel and celebrate.
+Restricted travel, closed schools and colleges, staggered work hours or working from home, compulsory telecommunicating, and cancelled public gatherings, including religious festivals, will be the new reality.

 “Restricting movement is essential to stop the infection from spreading from person to person, which is why the government revises travel advisories as the pandemic evolves and issues travel history of all cases to empower people to make informed decisions to protect themselves, and get tested, if needed,” said Dr Raman R Gangakhedkar, head, epidemiology and communicable diseases, Indian Council of Medical Research (ICMR).